 If you are hungry, this area is perfect to recharge your batteries.
 One of the best known places is the Mother Mash, at 26 Ganton Street.
-In this place you will find British food at quite reasonable prices for the capital.
+Here you will find British food at quite reasonable prices for the capital.

-Finally, if you love musicals, you should head to London's West End to see some of the best musicals in London at the moment.
+Finally, if you love musicals, you should head to London's West End to attend one of the best musicals in London at the moment.

-Day 2: Visit some of the city's most iconic sites, including St. Paul's Cathedral, the Tate Modern and the Tower of London
+Day 2: Visit some of the most iconic places in the city, such as St. Paul's Cathedral, the Tate Modern and the Tower of London

-The second day of the itinerary will be chosen to visit some of the city's most iconic sites, as well as some of its finest monuments.
+The second day of the itinerary will be the one chosen to visit some of the city's most iconic sites, as well as some of its best monuments.
 The first site, after some breakfast, will be St Paul's Cathedral.

 St. Paul's Cathedral

-Buying tickets for St. Paul's Cathedral is a good idea since, due to its height and dimensions, this cathedral is the second largest in the world, only behind St. Peter's Basilica in Rome.
+Buying tickets for St. Paul's Cathedral is a great idea because, due to its height and dimensions, this cathedral is the second largest in the world, only behind St. Peter's Basilica in Rome.

 The wonderful decoration of the cathedral immediately catches the attention of all visitors.
-The fresco paintings that decorate its ceilings are especially noteworthy.
+Highlights, above all, the fresco paintings that decorate its ceilings.

-If you have entered the cathedral you should not miss the climb to its exceptional dome, as well as a visit to its crypt.
+If you have entered the cathedral you should not miss the climb to its exceptional dome, as well as visiting its crypt.

 When leaving the cathedral you should walk towards the Millennium Bridge, the most modern bridge in the city.

-Enjoy the best of contemporary art at Tate Modern
+Enjoy the best of contemporary art at the Tate Modern

 A visit to the Tate Modern is an absolute must for art lovers.
 It is also located in the former Bankside Power Station, a building that, in itself, is worth seeing.